-- executing all test cases that previously have failed due to the defect, or, also by - adding new tests to cover any changes that were needed to fix the defect
+- executing all tests that previously have failed due to the defect, or, also by - adding new tests to cover any changes that were needed to fix the defect connected systems.

-However, when time or money is short when fixing defects, confirmation testing might be restricted to simply exercising the steps that should reproduce the failure caused by the defect and checking that the failure does not occur.

-Regression testing confirms that no adverse consequences have been caused by a change, including a fix that has already been confirmation tested.
-These adverse consequences could affect the same component where the change was made, other components in the same system, or even other connected systems.
 Regression testing may not be restricted to the test object itself but can also be related to the environment.
-It is advisable first to perform an impact analysis to optimize the extent of the regression testing.
+It is advisable first to perform an impact analysis to recognize the extent of the regression testing.
 Impact analysis shows which parts of the software could be affected.

+However, when time or money is short when fixing defects, confirmation testing might be restricted to simply exercising the test steps that should reproduce the failure caused by the defect and checking that the failure does not occur.

+Regression testing confirms that no adverse consequences have been caused by a change, including a fix that has already been confirmation tested.
+These adverse consequences could affect the same component where the change was made, other components in the same system, or even other

 Regression test suites are run many times and generally the number of regression test cases will increase with each iteration or release, so regression testing is a strong candidate for automation.
-Automation of these tests should start early in the project.
+Test automation should start early in the project.
 Where CI is used, such as in DevOps (see section 2.1.4), it is good practice to also include automated regression tests.
-Depending on the situation, this may include regression tests on different levels.
+Depending on the situation, this may include regression tests on different test levels.